kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 Prior to the introduction of borrowing, the `assuredConcurrencyShares` field had two meanings that amounted to the same thing: the total shares of the level, and the non-lendable shares of the level.
 While it is somewhat unnatural to keep the meaning of "total shares" for a field named "assured" shares, rolling out the new behavior into existing systems will be more continuous if we keep the meaning of "total shares" for the existing field.
-In the next version we should rename the `AssuredConcurrencyShares` to `NominalConcurrencyShares`.
+In `v1beta3` `AssuredConcurrencyShares` has been renamed to `NominalConcurrencyShares`.

 The limits on borrowing are two-sided: a given priority level has a limit on how much it may borrow and a limit on how much may be